Student Educational Opportunity

 Fax: 307 766-4010

-As a student, it is your responsibility to identify yourself to UDSS as an individual with a disability and to request accommodations.
-According to the laws protecting individuals from discrimination based on disability, an individual with a disability is someone with a physical or mental impairment that substantially limits a major life activity such as caring for one's self, performing manual tasks, walking, seeing, hearing, eating, sleeping, standing, lifting, bending, speaking, breathing, learning, working, thinking, reading, concentrating, and communicating; and/or the operation of major bodily functions.
+As a college student, it is your responsibility to identify yourself to UDSS as an individual with a disability and to request accommodations.
+An individual with a disability is someone with a physical or mental impairment that substantially limits a major life activity such as caring for one's self, performing manual tasks, walking, seeing, hearing, eating, sleeping, standing, lifting, bending, speaking, breathing, learning, working, thinking, reading, concentrating, and communicating; and/or the operation of major bodily functions.

 UW students wishing to receive accommodation services must register with UDSS.
-For more information on the application process, please call our office at (307) 766-6189, TTY: (307) 766-3073 or stop by our office in 109 Knight Hall, 8:00-5:00 PM, Monday through Friday, to pick up application materials.
+For more information on the application process, please call our office at (307) 766-6189, TTY: (307) 766-3073 or stop by our office in 109 Knight Hall, 8:00 AM-5:00 PM, Monday through Friday (summer hours are 7:30 AM-4:30 PM), to pick up application materials.
 You may also set up an in-person or phone appointment with a UDSS coordinator if you have questions.
-We also are happy to provide fact sheets about our services.
-Please let us know if you need any of the materials in alternative format.
+All materials are available in alternative format upon request.

 Checklist for Applying and Initiating UDSS Services (4 easy steps):